Andrew J. Comstock

 Andrew Jackson Comstock (September 6, 1828 – July 1, 1910) was a 19th-century maritime pilot.
-He was one of the most experienced yachtsman having sailed for more than 27 years.
+He was an experienced yachtsman having sailed for more than 27 years.
 He was known for being the captain of the racing yachts Columbia and Magic that won races for the America's Cup.

 Early life

 Andrew J. Comstock was born in New London, Connecticut on July 3, 1810.
 He was the son of sea captain Charles Comstock (1792-1843) and Catherine Harris (1793-1868).
 His family came to America in 1639 and settled in Connecticut.
 He was one of several Comstock brothers who were accomplished yachtsmen.
 His brother, Henry Nelson "Nels" Comstock was first mate on the racing yacht America, that was first winner of the America's Cup international sailing trophy in 1851.
 His older brother Peter Harris Comstock was commander of the yacht Cygnet.
 The Comstocks were well known to Richard Brown captain of the racing yacht America.

-Comstock married Mary Chapman Tinker on June 6, 1852, in New London, New London, Connecticut.
-They had two children.
-They lived on Truman Street in New London.